VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

 If you are satisfied with your installation, you may delete the `tomcat-instance-framework-master` source directory; it is no longer needed.

-To delete your whole trial installation, simply delete the trial directory and copy of te `instance_manager` script.
+To delete your whole trial installation, simply delete the trial directory and copy of the `instance_manager` script.

     $ cd ~
     $ rm -rf  ~/tcif_trial/